MYSTERY RADIO GEAR

 HULL 924 HF SSB Marine Transceiver

-The Hull Electronics 924 in a synthesized marine HF SSB transceiver which operates primarily as a USB radio, running about 150 Watts PEP output.
+The Hull Electronics 924 is a synthesized marine HF SSB transceiver which operates as a USB radio, running about 150 Watts PEP output.
 It's not a mystery radio, but Hull has been out of business for some time and the documentation seems to be very hard to find.
 There is an antenna tuner built into the rear section.
 There is another version of the 924 which has a keypad on the front panel.
 This one has it hidden on the inside along with an LED display.
-It's odd that the model number wouldn't have been changed for such a major a difference.
+It's odd that the model number wouldn't have been changed for such a major difference.
 I am looking for the service manual for this radio in order to get it on the 60 Meter amateur band.
 Let me know if you need the manual as well, I will be happy to share when I find one.

 HULL 1799 HF SSB MARINE TRANSCEIVER